 The calibration of the meter uses to ensure the correctness of the reading.
 It is possible to purchase five-point, three-point and two-point calibration meters.
 Though there are single-point calibration meters in the market, we can’t rely on the reading of those meters.

 In laboratories and the field, most pH probes are glass bulb electrodes.
 But non-glass electrodes also available which are expensive.

 The temperature is acting a vital role in the pH measurements.
 As the temperature rises, the pH value is decreased due to the increment of molecular vibrations and ionization of the water molecules resulting in H+ ions.
-More advance ph meters facilitate with the automatic temperature compensation to compensate for the temperature deviations of the sample.
+More advance ph testers facilitate with the automatic temperature compensation to compensate for the temperature deviations of the sample.
 It is a great idea to calibrate the ph meter at the same temperature as the samples being tested.

-The portability is a key parameter need to consider before purchasing a pH meter.
+The portability is a key parameter need to consider before purchasing a pH tester.
 Depend on the location that the user going to use can be selected the pH meter.
 If the user focusing on high accuracy and planning to use the meter in a laboratory, recommend considering a bench-top meter which offers advanced functionality and is designed for long term reliability.
-Pocket or handheld pH meters are a good alternative for outdoor and field usage which are generally durable and waterproof.
+Pocket or handheld pH testers are a good alternative for outdoor and field usage which are generally durable and waterproof.

 To ensure the correct pH reading and care of the pH meter, the user must practise the proper handling and good laboratory practices as mentioned below.

 Depend on the debris deposited on the electrode suggested cleaning procedure can be practised.